OctopusDeploy/blog/blog/2022-q3/using-httpd-docker-image/index.md

   - DevOps
   - Containers
   - Cloud Orchestration
+  - Docker
 ---

-The Apache HTTP Server is one of the most popular web servers available today.
+The Apache HTTP Server is one of the most popular web servers available.
 [Wikipedia](https://en.wikipedia.org/wiki/Apache_HTTP_Server) reports it was either the most used, or second most used, web server in March 2022.
 An [official HTTPd Docker image](https://hub.docker.com/_/httpd) is available on Docker Hub and has been downloaded over one billion times, making it one of the most popular Docker images.

-In this post, I show you how to get started with the HTTPd image to host your own web sites or build custom Docker images that embed HTTPd.
+In this post, I show you how to get started with the HTTPd image to host your own websites or build custom Docker images that embed HTTPd.

 ## Getting started